Image shows version 2.0 of the site, launched in 2009.

-Groundviews is Sri Lanka’s first and international award-winning citizens journalism website uses a range of genres and media to highlight alternative perspectives on governance, human rights, the arts and literature, peacebuilding and other issues.
-The site has won two international awards for the quality of its journalism, including the prestigious Manthan Award South Asia in 2009.
+Groundviews is a citizens journalism website based in Sri Lanka.
+The site uses a range of genres and media to highlight alternative perspectives on governance, human rights, the arts and literature, peace-building and other issues.

 The content published herein is the sole responsibility of the respective authors.
 The views and opinion expressed, and the content published herein do not necessarily reflect, unless expressly noted, the Centre for Policy Alternatives (CPA) or any of its members of staff.